streamondemand-sod/plugin.video.g2/README.md

   - User lists, watched status, ratings, etc.
 - Integration with your pushbullet account (mostly for parental control)
   - Notification of start/stop video playing including the title, mpaa rating and imdb url
-  - Forced stop from any connected device
+  - Forced stop of the current playing title from any connected device
   - Push of video urls that can be resolved in a playable stream
 - Script.extendedinfo integration
   - Movie/Person information